DarianRodriguez/NegVerse/README.md

 # Negations-LM

-This repository contains code for NegVerse: Generating Diverse Negations from Affirmative Sentences and its experiments.
+This repository contains code for "NegVerse: Generating Diverse Negations from Affirmative Sentences" and its experiments.

 ## Installation
 Run conda env create -f environment.yml && conda activate negation this will create the environment and install the required libraries.